RoboCop (comics): Frank Miller's RoboCop (9-issue ongoing series) (Jul 2003–Jan 2006)

 William Christensen was interested in producing a comic adaptation of Miller's "lost" screenplay, of which he possessed a copy.
 Christensen soon got in contact with Miller, who was enthusiastic about the idea of his story finally being told uncensored.

 The series was personally overseen by Miller, based on his own unused screenplay for the film RoboCop 2 and notes of unused ideas for RoboCop 3; however, scheduling prohibited him from personally writing the comic adaptation or illustrating it.
 It was written by Steven Grant, a long-time acquaintance of Miller's who had written the comic adaptation of RoboCop 3 for Dark Horse Comics.
 Juan Jose Ryp, best known for illustrating the Avatar comic Another Suburban Romance (written by Alan Moore), became the title's illustrator while Miller drew covers.

-The series was composed of nine issues that were published from August 2003 through February 2004 under Avatar's Pulsar Press line, which specializes in licensed comic properties from movies.
+The series was composed of nine issues that were published from August 2003 through January 2006 due to multiple delays under Avatar's Pulsar Press line, which specializes in licensed comic properties from movies.
 Issues featured covers by Miller and alternative covers by Ryp.